 How to apply?

-- Fill in the online application form (see below) before 9th April 2018
+- Fill in the online application form (CALL IS NOW CLOSED) before 13th April 2018

 - Select maximum two studios/Masters of your preference (Please note that you will be selected to participate to only one studio).